IavTavares/UQ_State-Space/README.md

 For more information, check out the pdfs in the repository.

 FullGP.nb - In this Mathematica Notebook, I use the full Gaussian Process(GP).
-I say full because in another one I use an approximation to the GP.
 In the simulations, certain mathematical operations required the matrices to be positive-definite.
 However, due to machine precision, certain matrices were not.
 Hence, I had to build from scratch an algorithm that made sure we could find new approximate matrices, which were PD and maintained that property whenever needed.
-This created two computational bottlenecks, at the learning and filtering phase.
+This created two computational bottlenecks, at the learning and filtering phase, with the filtering being the biggest one.

 ApproxGP.nb - In this notebook, I use a functional approximation to the GP, which makes the filtering of the main algorith run much faster.
 However, there's a trade-off.
 We lose some accuracy in our predictions, when comparing with the full GP.